 Ten Key Benefits of Attending

-- Establish an Engaging In-Person or Online Environment Using Target Language from the First Day of Class
+- Establish an Engaging Environment Using Target Language from the First Day of Class

-Set clear expectations and establish a classroom environment where students feel comfortable navigating this new world … Learn how to directly teach your students the language survival skills they need to journey into the target language world right along with you whether you’re teaching in-person or online
+Set clear expectations and establish a classroom environment where students feel comfortable navigating this new world … Learn how to directly teach your students the language survival skills they need to journey into the target language world right away

 - Understand Why and How Comprehensible Input (CI) Works